Sequential Monte Carlo Methods in the nimble R Package: Sequential Monte Carlo methods for state-space models

 \subsection{Bootstrap filter}

-The bootstrap filter of \citet{gordon93} uses importance sampling to sequentially generate samples from $p(x_{t}|y_{1:t})$ at each time $t$.
-Note that since the bootstrap filter operates for given values of top level parameters, we omit the dependence on $\theta$ in our notation.
-Specifically, suppose that we have $K$ samples, called particles, from $p(x_{t-1}|y_{t-1})$ labeled $x_{t-1}^{(k)}$ for $k=1,\ldots,K$.
-The bootstrap filter first propagates each of these particles forward according to a proposal distribution $\tilde{x}_{t}^{(k)}\sim q(x_{t}|x_{t-1}^{(k)},y_{t})$.
-Importance weights $\pi_{t}^{(k)}$ are then calculated for each particle, and the propagated particles are resampled according to these weights.
-This results in an equally weighted sample $(x_{t}^{(k)})_{k=1}^{K}$ from $p(x_{t}|y_{1:t})$.
+The bootstrap filter of \citet{gordon93} uses importance sampling to sequentially generate samples from $p(x_{t}|y_{1:t})$ and approximate $p(y_t | y_{1:t-1})$ at each time $t$.
+The bootstrap filter first propagates each particle from time $t-1$ forward according to a proposal distribution $\tilde{x}_{t}^{(m)}\sim q(x_{t}|x_{t-1}^{(m)},y_{t})$.
+Importance weights $\pi_{t}^{(m)}$ are then calculated for each particle.
+In the basic version of the algorithm, the propagated particles are resampled according to these weights at each step.
+This results in an equally weighted sample $\left\{x_{t}^{(m)}\right\}_{m=1}^{M}$ from $p(x_{t}|y_{1:t})$.
+(See below for extensions that do not resample at each step.)